ivancolomer/api-reac-android/README.md

 **User To Admin Confirm**
 ----
    It's used for upgrading a member to administator/owner level.
-Returns a string on `content` field with the password_id needed for completing the upgrade.
+Returns a RegisterResponse object on `content` field with the password of the new administrator and it's id.

 * ***URL***